mxcube/mxcubeqt/docs/source/index.rst

 MxCuBE-2.0 Documentation
 ========================
-Welcome to the MxCuBE 2.0 documentation.
-It currently covers the changes from version 1.0.

-.. rubric:: MxCuBE

 MxCuBE stands for macromolecular xtallography customized beamline environment;
 the project started in 2005 at `ESRF <http://www.esrf.eu>`_, since then it has been adopted by other institutes in Europe.
 In 2010, a collaboration